 For the period 2013-2014, the GPE Board has approved an allocation of $14.5 million to the CSEF.

 The Global Campaign for Education carries out overall implementation including capacity support, monitoring and evaluation, global coordination, knowledge sharing and reporting to the Global Partnership for Education Secretariat.
 It receives the funds from the GPE Fund and transfers them to the three regional CSEFs which make allocations to the national education coalitions based on their proposals.
-At the global level, GCE coordinates a focused capacity support program to respond to the capacity challenges of at the national level.
+At the global level, GCE coordinates a focused capacity support program to respond to the capacity challenges at the national level.

 The Regional CSEF Secretariats help to develop the capacity of national education coalitions and oversee the establishment of national Civil Society Education Funds.
 The regional CSEF Secretariats, acting as the implementing agencies of the regional CSEFs, are hosted by the African Network Campaign on Education for All (ANCEFA), Asia South Pacific Association for Basic and Adult Education (ASPBAE) and Campana Latinoamericana por el Derecho a la Educacion (CLADE).The Regional CSEF Funding Boards are the decision-making bodies for the approval of allocations for proposals from national education coalitions.There are three Regional CSEF Financial Management Agencies that oversee the distribution of the funds and ensure transparency and accountability in using the grants: Oxfam GB (Africa), Education International (Asia Pacific) and ActionAid Americas (Latin America).

 National education coalitions (NECs) play a lead role in improving coordination around education across civil society - NGOs, teacher unions, parent groups, students, faith-based groups, activists and social movements.
-They help enabling a coherent voice towards the government and donors and to hold them accountable for achieving results and effective use of funding in the education sector.
+They enable a coherent voice towards the government and donors and hold them accountable for achieving results and effective use of funding in the education sector.
 The work of NECs includes education budget analysis, monitoring the implementation of education policies and plans, promoting gender equality in education and stimulating public debate.
 NECs apply for CSEF support with a one-year proposal.
 When the funding is approved, money is disbursed and spending monitored by the Regional Fund Managers.
 CSEF coalitions provide quarterly financial reports and biannual progress reports.